Bell Gardens, California: American period

 Beginning in the 1930s, cheap homes were constructed, filled largely by defense plant workers.
 In 1927, Firestone Tire Company bought some of the land at $7,000 an acre.
 By 1900, Bell Gardens was divided into tracts of 40 to 100 acre.
 The land adjoining the City of Bell became known as Bell Gardens.
 Both Bell Gardens and Bell are named for James George Bell.
 In 1930, O.C.
 Beck purchased property and begins to build affordable homes for those suffering through the depression era.
 It was during this period that the area was known as 'Billy Goat Acres'.
 To this day, Bell Gardens is affectionately known by this moniker.

 World War I and World War II brought defense plants to the area that helped build the economic stability and the population, which led to construction of new homes, more schools, and a prosperous business climate.

 This land used to be floodplains, farmlands split into long, narrow plots by depression-era developers.
-Tiny houses were sold and rented to Oakies, the Cherokee, and the Cree, forced from their homes by dust bowls and Manifest Destiny.
+Tiny houses were sold and rented to Okies and Native Americans, forced from their homes by the Dust Bowl.
 By the 1980s, high-wage factories had left, taking with them virtually all of the whites and many of the blacks.
 In their places—coming from the Mexican states of Michoacan, Jalisco, Sinaloa, and Zacatecas— were large families of immigrants.
 Latinos moved here for work and some brought their small businesses.
 Thousands of Central Americans fleeing civil wars in the 1980s also came to the region and created small businesses and worked in the same service industry jobs.

 By the 1990s, Colmar Elementary changed its name to Cesar E. Chavez Elementary and 85 percent of the residents of Bell Gardens were Hispanic.

 By 2013, approximately 122,000 homeowners in the southeast were Latina/o; a region where, prior to 1965, families of color could not live due to restrictive covenants.